Yrishe/Bank_System/README.md

 # Bank_System

-This project represent a simple bank system.
+This project simulates a simple bank system.

 The system allows the user to make deposits, taking the following steps: